 Section 6.1 summarizes the results of the initial mapping effort the busbar Working Group staff performed to map all resources to substations for the October 2022 ruling.
 Full results for both the 2033 and 2035 mapped years at a substation level and the mapped resources compliance with the busbar mapping criteria are detailed in the respective Mapping Dashboards for each portfolio year released with the October ruling.
-These dashboards are included as Appendix H for 2033 and Appendix I for 2035.
+These dashboards are included as Appendix G for 2033 and Appendix H for 2035.

 Section 6.2 presents the adjustments made to the mapping post-ruling for the proposed decision.
 Working Group staff made these adjustments to improve compliance with the busbar mapping criteria, to account for updated information on transmission, commercial interest, and indevelopment resources, and to incorporate feedback stakeholders provided through ruling comments and replies.
 These mapping adjustments are summarized by resource area in this section.
+A full accounting of the adjustments by resource type and substation is in the updated Mapping Dashboards released with this report as Appendix B for 2033 mapping results and Appendix C for 2035 mapping results.